-- Understand how engineers use light waves.
+- Explain how engineers use light waves.

 What is light?
 Can you give an example of light?
 (Possible answers: Light bulb, flashlight, the sun.)
 From where does light come?
 Light is a form of energy.
 Items such as light bulbs and television screens give off this light energy.
 Our eyes change visible light energy waves into something we can see.
 Visible light energy is just one form of light energy.
 There are invisible forms of light energy, or light energy we cannot see, such as infrared, ultraviolet, radio and x-ray light energy.
 All light energy is generated by light waves.